The university provides various options for medical coverage. Coverage is provided through Aetna.

 Aetna Memorial Hermann ACO = Aetna Whole Health Plans, (TX) Aetna Whole Health℠ - Memorial Hermann Accountable Care Network - Elect Choice/Aetna Select

-Primary Care Physician (PCP) designation is required, and a referral must be placed before visiting a Specialist.
+A primary care physician (PCP) designation is required, and a referral must be made before visiting a specialist.
 National, in-network coverage only.

 Plan Documents: